Gamikant/CS6847-A1/README.md

 # CS6847: Cloud Computing - Assignment 1

 This project demonstrates and evaluates the performance of a client-server application deployed in two distinct environments: a fixed-scale service on **Docker Swarm** and an auto-scaling service on **Kubernetes**.
-The goal is to observe the difference in server response time under both low (10 requests/sec) and high (10,000 requests/sec) loads.

-The entire process is streamlined with automation scripts for easy setup and a smart client for clear, separate testing of each environment.
+The client script is designed to be flexible, allowing the user to specify any request rate for testing.
+The entire server-side setup is fully automated with a single script for a seamless evaluation experience.

 ## Project Structure
 ```text
 .
 ├── Dockerfile              \# Instructions to build the server container